awslabs/aws-athena-query-federation/athena-dynamodb/README.md

 generation for a stronger source of encryption keys. (e.g. a7e63k4b-8loc-40db-a2a1-4d0en2cd8331)
 4. **disable_spill_encryption** - (Optional) Defaults to False so that any data that is spilled to S3 is encrypted using AES-GMC either with a randomly generated key or using KMS to generate keys.
 Setting this to false will disable spill encryption.
 You may wish to disable this for improved performance, especially if your spill location in S3 uses S3 Server Side Encryption. (e.g. True or False)
-5. **disable_glue** - (Optional) If set to false, the connector will no longer attempt to retrieve supplemental metadata from Glue.
+5. **disable_glue** - (Optional) If present, with any value except false, the connector will no longer attempt to retrieve supplemental metadata from Glue.
 6. **glue_catalog** - (Optional) Can be used to target a cross-account Glue catalog.
 By default the connector will attempt to get metadata from its own Glue account.

 ### Setting Up Databases & Tables in Glue